Lortiz528/FSPP-App/README.md

-# Home inventory App
+# Coolection Corner!

-this is an app to maintain various collections such as retro video games, consoles, and amiibo figurines.
+This is an app to maintain various collections such as retro video game consoles and amiibo figurines.
 Enjoy!

 ## Important Links